LoopKit/loopdocs/docs/loop-3/add-pump.md

 Before changing from one pump type to another pump type, you must delete the old pump type.

-* If you are using Medtronic, scroll to the bottom of the pump screen and select `Delete Pump`
+* If you are using Medtronic or Dana (RS/-i), scroll to the bottom of the pump screen and select `Delete Pump`

 * Before switching between Omnipod and Omnipod DASH or any kind of Omnipod to Medtronic, you must deactivate your current pod
     * This does not include changing a pod, so long as the pods are of the same type